bluss/uv-run-jupyter-notebooks/README.md

 uvx --from jupytext jupytext-config set-default-viewer python
 ```

-but note that this changes your default viewer for python files - not a good
+but note that this changes your default viewer for python files - maybe not a
-idea if you don't normally use jupytext.
+good idea if you don't normally use jupytext.
 (But you should!)